yonileibowitz/Blog/blog-posts/analyzing-spotify-streaming-history.md

 I usually just push 'Play' without paying too much attention to what's playing, but I thought it would be nice to make some sense of what I've been listening to.
 And, I couldn't think of a simpler or better way to do that than using Kusto (Azure Data Explorer).

+*(Some of the data points in this post have been altered for the sake of privacy)*

 * TOC
 {:toc}